nsshohag/school_api_postgres/README.md

 ### ☸️ Kubernetes Configuration
 The project includes Kubernetes configuration files for deploying the application in a cluster, ensuring scalability and manageability.

+### 🔄 Continuous Integration/Continuous Deployment
+The project uses GitHub Actions for CI/CD, automatically building Docker images and pushing them to Docker Hub whenever changes are committed to the main branch.
+This ensures that the latest version of the application is always available and ready for deployment.

+#### GitHub Actions Workflow
+The CI/CD pipeline is defined in `.github/workflows/docker-image-ci-build-push-dockerhub.yml` and performs the following steps:

+1. **Trigger**: Activates on push to the main branch or pull requests
+2. **Checkout**: Clones the repository
+3. **Docker Login**: Authenticates with Docker Hub using repository secrets
+4. **Setup QEMU**: Prepares for multi-platform builds
+5. **Setup Docker Buildx**: Configures the Docker build environment
+6. **Build and Push**: Builds the Docker image and pushes it to Docker Hub with a tag based on the GitHub run number

+Each commit to the main branch generates a new Docker image with an incremented tag, ensuring proper versioning and traceability.

 ---